The South Beach Way to Get Around

 The January 2025 contract renewal came with two concrete perks for Miami Beach residents.
 You can choose one — not both:

 Option A — Three Free 30-Minute Rides per Month.
 You receive one promotional code per month valid for three 30-minute free rentals.
 Once the 30-day period expires, you request a new code either by email or in person at the South Beach store.
-Best for residents who ride occasionally and do not want a subscription.
+Specifically, this is best for residents who ride occasionally and do not want a subscription.

 Option B — One Free Month After 12 Months of Active Membership.
-If you have maintained an active Citi Bike membership for 12 consecutive months, you qualify for a credit equal to one full month of membership.
-This perk resets and can be claimed again after each additional 12-month period.
-Best for committed subscribers who ride regularly.
+If you have maintained an active membership for 12 consecutive months, you qualify for a credit equal to one full month.
+Notably, this perk resets and can be claimed again after each additional 12-month period.
+It is best for committed subscribers who ride regularly.

-To claim either perk, bring proof of Miami Beach residency (utility bill, lease agreement, or Miami Beach-issued ID) to the South Beach store in person, or register via the online form or by email at citibikemiami.com/beachresidentincentive.
+To claim either perk, bring proof of Miami Beach residency to the South Beach store in person.
+Alternatively, you can register via the online form or by email at citibikemiami.com/beachresidentincentive.
+Valid proof includes a utility bill, lease agreement, or Miami Beach-issued ID.

 The South Beach Store